Rumble (instrumental)

-"Rumble" is an instrumental by American group Link Wray & His Wray Men.
-Released in the United States on March 31, 1958, as a single (with "The Swag" as a B-side), "Rumble" utilized the techniques of distortion and tremolo, then largely unexplored in rock and roll.
+"Rumble" is an instrumental by American group Link Wray & His Ray Men.
+Released as a single in the United States on March 31, 1958, "Rumble" utilized the techniques of guitar distortion, power chords, and tremolo, then largely unexplored in rock and roll.

-In 2018, the song was inducted into the Rock and Roll Hall of Fame in a new category for singles.

 In 2008, it was inducted to National Recording Registry by Library of Congress.
+In 2018, the piece was inducted into the Rock and Roll Hall of Fame in a new category for singles.

 History

-At a live gig in Fredericksburg, Virginia, in early 1958, while attempting to work up a backing for The Diamonds' "The Stroll", Link Wray & His Ray Men came up with the instrumental "Rumble", which they originally called "Oddball".
+At a live gig in Fredericksburg, Virginia, in early 1958, while attempting to work up a backing for the Diamonds' "The Stroll", Link Wray & His Ray Men came up with the instrumental "Rumble", which they originally called "Oddball".
 It was an instant hit with the audience, which demanded four repeats that night.
-The host of the sock hop, disc jockey Milt Grant, paid for the song to be recorded and released as a single; in turn, Grant would receive songwriting credit.
+The host of the sock hop, disc jockey Milt Grant, paid for the track to be recorded in Washington, D.C., and released as a single; in turn, Grant would receive songwriting credit.

 Eventually the instrumental came to the attention of record producer Archie Bleyer of Cadence Records, who hated it, particularly after Wray poked a pencil through the speaker cone of his amplifier to make the recording sound more like the live version.
 But Bleyer's stepdaughter loved it, so he released it despite his misgivings.

-Phil Everly heard it and suggested the title "Rumble", as it had a rough sound and said it sounded like a street fight.
+Phil Everly suggested the title "Rumble", as its rough sound conjured images of a street fight.
+In an era of increasing fears over juvenile delinquency, some radio stations opted not to play the record due to the title's implication of gang violence.

-In several radio markets, radio stations refused to play the record because the term "rumble" was a slang term for a gang fight, and it was feared that the piece's harsh sound glorified juvenile delinquency.

-Another recording of the instrumental was released by Wray in 1968 as "Rumble '68", and again in 1969 as "Rumble-69" (Mr. G Records, G-820).

-Chart performance
+Reception

 "Rumble" was a hit in the United States, where it climbed to number 16 on the pop charts and number 11 on the R&B chart in the summer of 1958.
-In Canada the song also reached number 16.
+In Canada the record also reached number 16.

+Shortly after the record's release, The Morning-Advocate of Baton Rouge, Louisiana, wrote: "Rumble is teen slanguage for a street brawl...Ploddingly slow, this tune is much like 'Big Guitar' in feeling.
+Wray's Ray Men produce some weird sounds.
+This is blues, 1958."
+The Press-Telegram of Long Beach, California, published a positive review, commenting on its menacing nature: "In line with its title, the tune features a rather sinister-sounding rock 'n' roll tempo evoking all sorts of frightful pictures of tattooed teenagers in leather jackets."
+Rolling Stone, writing retrospectively, said "its ragged, ominous chords, overdriven and dragged to a crawl, sounded like an invitation to a knife fight."